Management image via Shutterstock

-Please join us for our #SDNY2012 TweetChats series!
-As our annual Storage Decisions New York Conference approaches, we’re excited to get the conversations started!
+Please join us for our #SDSF2012 TweetChats series!
+As our annual Storage Decisions San Francisco Conference approaches, we’re excited to get the conversations started!

-Rich Castagna (@RichCastagnaTT), Editorial Director of the Storage Media Group along with our Editorial Events team (@TT_Edit_Events), will be hosting this #SDNY2012 TweetChat 3 part series, kicking off this Friday, September from 11:00-11:30 EST in the #SDNY2012 TweetChat Room.
+Rich Castagna (@RichCastagnaTT), Editorial Director of the Storage Media Group along with our Editorial Events team (@TT_Edit_Events), will be hosting the #SDSF2012 TweetChat 2 part series, kicking off next Friday, November 2nd from 1:00-1:30 EST in the #SDSF2012 TweetChat Room.

 We’re thrilled to have conference speakers participate in the conversation!
-Here are planned topics and some potential discussion questions:
+Here are the planned topics and some potential discussion questions:

 – Dennis Martin (@Demartek)

-- In terms of Ethernet for storage networking, how much share does 10 Gigabit Ethernet have at this point, compared to Gigabit Ethernet? [this is if Dennis is comfortable addressing a market share question]
+- In terms of Ethernet for storage networking, how much share does 10 Gigabit Ethernet have at this point, compared to Gigabit Ethernet?

 - How is that impacting adoption of FCoE?